chgChang/CEN5035-Project/Sprint1.md

    go run main.go
    ```

-Below is the technology and environment of the backend.
+The technologies and environments of the backend.
 ```
 Go v1.17.5
 Gin v1.7.7